LumiGauss: Relightable Gaussian Splatting in the Wild: Dataset Processing

 \section{Dataset Processing}

-To exclude occluders from training images we use masks provided with OSR dataset.
+\textbf{Occluders.} To exclude occluders from training images we use masks provided with OSR dataset~\cite{rudnev2022nerfosr}.

+\textbf{Test set.} We test our approach on 5 viewpoints for each scene, as it was originally proposed in \cite{rudnev2022nerfosr}.
 For testing, we use test masks provided by \cite{rudnev2022nerfosr} and we stricly follow their evaluation protocol.
 For SSIM, we report the average value over the segmentation mask, utilizing the scikit-image implementation with a window size of 5 and eroding the segmentation mask by the same window size to exclude the influence of pixels outside the mask on the metric value.

+\textbf{Testing with ground truth environment map.} The authors of \cite{gardner2023neusky} made an effort to recover steps for environment map preprocessing and alignment.
+The preprocessing step is available in their repository, accessible at: \url{https://github.com/JADGardner/neusky/blob/main/notebooks/nerfosr_envmaps.ipynb}.
+The detailed discussion on SOL-NeRF \cite{solnerf} approach to environment map alignment is included in the NeuSky main paper \cite{gardner2023neusky} and also confirmed with SOL-NeRF authors.